-- Reorient or relocate the receiving antenna - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.
+- Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.

+Power button.

-- Power button. - Navigation key press the arrows to scroll through menus and lists. - OK key selects highlighted item; answers calls. - Menu key accesses context-sensitive menus. - Option key selects the option appearing above it on the display. - Send key places phone calls. - End key ends phone calls; returns to idle screen; in browser mode, returns to Net main menu.
+- Navigation key press the arrows to scroll through menus and lists. - OK key selects highlighted item; answers calls. - Menu key accesses context-sensitive menus. - Option key selects the option appearing above it on the display. - Note: Throughout this User's Guide, the option keys will be represented by ⊙. - Send key places phone calls. - End key ends phone calls; returns to idle screen; in browser mode, returns to Net main menu.

-- Acts like when the flip is closed; turns Direct ConnectTM / Group ConnectTM speaker on and off; used with voice names and voice records. - Acts like when the flip is closed; accesses recent calls; sends incoming calls to voice mail.
+- Acts like S when the flip is closed; turns Direct Connect[®]/ Group Connect[TM] speaker on and off; used with voice names and voice records. - Acts like S when the flip is closed; accesses recent calls; sends incoming calls to voice mail.

-To start using your i730 phone:
+To start using your i830 phone:

 - Make sure your SIM card is in place.

 - Charge the battery.

 - Activate your service.

-- Enable over-the-air security.
+- Enable security.